Francisco-hub-eng/portfolio-project/README.md

 LEARNING:
 API

+Francisco Urra

 Tools:
 SQLite : create the fantacy sport database
-SQLAlchemy: use SQL queries and access data from database from python and store data in python structures
+SQLAlchemy: use SQL queries and access data from database from python and store data in python structures Python : code to read the database

-Francisco Urra
+Pytest : test the code written in Python